CamW/npam/README.md

 ```
 git clone https://github.com/camw/npam
 ```
 Run the setup test account script to create a test user.
-This created a user with username userxyz and a password of pwd123 which is used in the Npam test suite and can be used with the two example applications too:
+This creates a user with username userxyz and a password of pwd123 which is used in the Npam test suite and can be used with the two example applications too:
 ```
 ~/npam/test/setup_test_account.sh
 ```